vinisketch/VSToolkit/README.md

 …
 ```

-This declaration is similar to declare:
+This declaration is similar to:

 ```
 …